 A new server level permission.
 When granted, allows a middle-tier process to impersonate the account of clients connecting to it, as it connects to databases.
 When denied, a high privileged login can be blocked from impersonating other logins.
 For example, a login with CONTROL SERVER permission can be blocked from impersonating other logins.

-Deploy a SQL Server Database to a Windows Azure Virtual Machine enables deployment of a SQL Server database to a Windows Azure VM.
+Deploy a SQL Server Database to a Microsoft Azure Virtual Machine enables deployment of a SQL Server database to a Windows Azure VM.